Skip to content

 Value

 An object of the same type as x.
-The order of the rows and columns of x
+The order of the rows and columns of x is preserved as much as possible.
+The output has the following properties:

 • rows_update() and rows_patch() preserve the number of rows; rows_insert(), rows_append(), and rows_upsert() return all existing rows and potentially new rows; rows_delete() returns a subset of the rows.